 Innovate UK’s grants and loans scheme – focused on supporting small and medium sized enterprises focused on research and development.

-Top-up to local business grant funds scheme, a discretionary fund has been set up to accommodate certain small businesses previously outside the scope of the business grant funds scheme
+Top-up to local business grant funds scheme, a discretionary fund has been set up to accommodate certain small businesses previously outside the scope of the business grant funds scheme.

-If you are concerned about being able to pay your tax due to COVID-19, call HMRC’s dedicated tax helpline on 0800 0159 559.
+If you are concerned about being able to pay your tax due to Covid-19, call HMRC’s dedicated tax helpline on 0800 0159 559.

 The UK Government’s Department for Business, Energy and Industrial Strategy also has a business support helpline: 0300 456 3565.

-The Department for International Trade is working with partners on a series of SME Coronavirus seminars, which are designed to support UK businesses to get help, protect their business and save jobs.
+The Department for International Trade is working with partners on a series of SME Covid-19 seminars, which are designed to support UK businesses to get help, protect their business and save jobs.
 A full list can be found here.

 A new FAQ section on business closures has been added to the business support website.
 Government advice is that people can travel to and from work, but only where the work they do absolutely cannot be done from home.
 With the exception of the organisations covered in the link above, the Government has not required any other businesses to close.